Jury Guidlines 2019

 In each competition category at PRIX EUROPA the adjudication lies in the hands of an open Jury Group which undertakes to examine all the entries of the respective category together, to discuss them in public and then to assess them using a points system.
 Each Jury Group will be a professional forum for programme-makers.

-The entries are presented for adjudication in four Television categories, five Radio categories and one Online category.
+The entries are presented for adjudication in four Television categories, four Radio categories and two Digital Media categories.
 Each category has its own Jury Group.